Iowa Field Guides

 Share your contributions to Iowa's natural history in a new, grassroots series of field guides that merge Iowa's physical and literary landscapes.
-Between Two Rivers: An Iowa Field Guide Series will feature short prose, poetry, visual art, hybrid work, and fragments from contributors with heartfelt connections to the many unique ecosystems in our state.
+The Iowa Field Guides feature short prose, poetry, visual art, hybrid work, and fragments from contributors with heartfelt connections to the many unique ecosystems in our state.
 Like the tallgrass prairie, this series will celebrate diversity and mutual flourishing among flora, fauna, people, and place.

 Follow along on Instagram @iowafieldguides